Introduction to MySQL MIN() Function

 Output:

-This function with the GROUP BY clause helps to find out the minimum value for every group based on the criteria.
+This function with the GROUP BY clause helps find the minimum value for every group based on the criteria.

 SELECT SupplierID , MIN(Price) FROM Products GROUP BY SupplierID;